driskell/log-courier/README.md

           # You can also set a time period after which inactive files will be closed (the default is 24h)
           "dead time": "1h"
         }, {
-          # You can also use a multiline codec like LogStash
+          # You can also use a multiline codec like Logstash
           # Currently only "multiline" (with the options below) and "plain" (the default, with no options) are available
           "paths": [
             "/var/log/apache/error.log"